 Age: 20-54 | Age range 24 | Average age at enrollment

-Trinity School of Medicine is known for being one of the leading Caribbean medical schools in St. Vincent and the Grenadines.
+Trinity School of Medicine is known for being one of the highest ranking Caribbean medical schools in St. Vincent and the Grenadines.
 Graduates from Trinity’s Doctor of Medicine (MD) degree have secured top choice residencies for the National Residency Match Program (NRMP) and the Canadian Resident Matching Service (CaRMS) in a wide spectrum of specialties - from surgery to pediatrics.
 We are incredibly proud to provide quality medical education to promising future physicians.

 At Trinity, we believe that an excellent future physician possesses qualities outside of the classroom and has a passion to serve their community.
 This is why we encourage students to participate in student activity groups as a way to network and become involved with philanthropic projects.
 Activity groups include: student government, Society of Medicine & Surgery, American Medical Student Association, the Canadian Medical Student Association and more.